3qiskiteers/quantum-error-correction/index.md

 Another limitation is that what we’re preserving is a single qubit.
 This doesn’t make for a very good logical qubit -- something we can perform quantum algorithms with without worrying much about errors.
 Even if Shor’s code protects our qubit from an error, immediately after the code, an error could occur on the qubit.
 Now, if we tried running Shor’s code, the error wouldn’t be fixed, because the new state caused by the error is what would be distributed among the 9 qubits.
 Modern error correction codes involve logical qubits composed of many physical qubits.
 That way, when single qubit errors happen, they don’t destroy the whole logical qubit, and can be detected and corrected for.

-Before briefly discussing some of the other correction codes out there, we’ll look at something called the quantum threshold theorem.
+Before briefly discussing some of the other error correction codes out there, we’ll look at what’s called the quantum threshold theorem.
+The theorem is stated roughly as follows: “Quantum computers with a physical error rate below a certain threshold can, through application of quantum error correction schemes, suppress the logical error rate to arbitrarily low levels.”

-Quantum threshold theorem
-Major error correction alternatives
-Especially surface code
-Takeaway
+Like with logic gates in classical computers, quantum gates aren’t infallible.
+They can introduce errors into our computation, with the “physical error rate” referring to the probability of that happening.
+However, with the right error correcting code, we’re still able to peform long calculations with good precision.
+The idea is we can fix the errors faster than they pop up.

 References
 Quantum Error Correction for Beginners